LOOKING FOR A MILITARY SCHOOL FOR TROUBLED BOYS INPhiladelphia, Pennsylvania to Help Your Wayward Son? Would You Consider One in Florida, Instead?

 Similar to the structure and order of a military school, at Gateway wayward teenage boys turn into respectful, confident leaders and responsible citizens.
 Gateway Boys Academy has the same discipline of a military school, but it is more caring.
-We include an accredited school, as well as a working ranch and farm offering counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
+We include an accredited school, as well as a working ranch and farm, as well as counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
 All of these are meant to bring change in a boy’s heart and life.

 Like a Military School, It Sets the Stage for a New Start and a New Direction